Maximum Overdrive (song)

 "Maximum Overdrive" is a song by Belgian-Dutch Eurodance band 2 Unlimited, released in November 1993 as the fourth single from their second album, No Limits!
 (1993).
+The song was written by band members Ray Slijngaard and Anita Dels with Phil Wilde and Filip Martens, while Wilde produced it with Jean-Paul De Coster.
 The UK release was the first UK single to maintain all the rap lyrics from Ray used in the European release.
-The song reached number 15 on the UK Singles Chart, and was also a number-one hit in Finland and on the European Dance Radio Chart by Music & Media.
+"Maximum Overdrive" reached number 15 on the UK Singles Chart, and was also a number-one hit in Finland and on the European Dance Radio Chart.
+Its accompanying music video was directed by David Betteridge and filmed in London.

 Critical reception

 In his weekly UK chart commentary, James Masterton stated, "In as much as it is possible to classify things like this, 2 Unlimited are the most successful dance act ever."
 In Pan-European magazine Music & Medias review of No Limits!, they viewed the song as a "potential single", "with a racing car breaking all speed limits."
 Alan Jones from Music Week commented, "He raps, she sings, the music ponds in typical pop/rave style...yes, the usual 2 Unlimited hallmarks are present and correct, though melodically this is perhaps the weakest single they've released yet.
 Even so, this will probably scrape into the Top 10."
-James Hamilton from the RM Dance Update described it as "typical rapped and chanted revving techno-pop".
-Alex Kadis from Smash Hits gave the song three out of five, writing that "it all hangs together in such a pleasant, catchy way that you're spirited to the record shop in a most unhesitant manner."
+James Hamilton from the Record Mirror Dance Update described it as "typical rapped and chanted revving techno-pop" in his weekly dance column.
+Alex Kadis from Smash Hits gave the song a score of three out of five, writing that "it all hangs together in such a pleasant, catchy way that you're spirited to the record shop in a most unhesitant manner."

 Chart performance

-The release scored chart success in many European countries, topping the chart in Finland as well as Music & Medias European Dance Radio Chart.
-It peaked at number two in Portugal and Spain.
-And at number four in Belgium and number five in the Netherlands.
-On MTV's European Top 20, it reached number three.
-The single was also a top 20 hit in Austria (13), Denmark (14), Germany (16), Ireland (11), Sweden (18), and the UK.
-In the latter, it peaked at number 15 in its second week at the UK Singles Chart, on 21 November 1993.
-"Maximum Overdrive" stormed into the Eurochart Hot 100 on 28 November at number 19 and peaked three weeks later at number seven.
+"Maximum Overdrive" topped the Finnish Singles Chart for three weeks It peaked at number two in Portugal and Spain, as well as number four in Belgium and number five in the Netherlands.
+It was also a top-20 hit in Austria, Denmark, Germany, Ireland, Sweden and the United Kingdom.
+In the latter country, it peaked at number 15 during its second week one the UK Singles Chart, on 21 November 1993, and at number 13 on the Music Week Dance Singles chart.
+"Maximum Overdrive" entered the Eurochart Hot 100 at number 19 on 28 November 1993 (with sales from Belgium, Ireland, the Netherlands and the UK) and peaked three weeks later at number seven.
 Outside Europe, it made it to number 32 in Australia.

 Airplay

-"Maximum Overdrive" entered the European airplay chart Border Breakers at number 19 on 14 November 1993 following crossover airplay in North West-Europe.
+"Maximum Overdrive" topped the European Dance Radio Chart, becoming the most-played dance song on European radio in the week of 29 January 1994.
+It also entered the European airplay chart Border Breakers at number 19 on 14 November 1993 following crossover airplay in North West-Europe.
 It peaked at number five on 18 December.
+On the UK Airplay chart, the single reached number 15.